-Orientation is comprised of a series of social events and information sessions on academic life, immigration regulations, health care, employment, and cultural norms in and around Georgetown.
+Orientation is a series of social events and information sessions on academic life, immigration regulations, health care, employment, and cultural norms in and around Georgetown.
 For more information about orientation, please click here.

 With limited exceptions*, each international exchange visitor applying for admission to the United States must hold a valid entry visa.
 Exchange students should apply for J-1 status.
 Contact your nearest U.S. Embassy or Consulate for specific details on how to obtain a J-1 non-immigrant student visa.
 In Taiwan, contact the American Institute.

 Complete the Nonimmigrant Visa Application (Form DS-160) for J-1 status.

 Be prepared to present the following at the U.S. Embassy or Consulate:

 - Evidence of financial support (bank statements, scholarship letter, approved loan application, etc.)

 - Evidence that you have no intention of abandoning residence in your home country (strong family ties, pre-arranged job in your home country or other economic ties, etc.)

 - Passport (valid at least 6 months beyond your program start date)

 - Proof of English-language proficiency

 - Georgetown University admission letter